A+ Scholarship Program

 - Complete at least 12 credit hours in each fall and spring term in which you receive an A+ award (6 credit hours in summer).

-If you fail to meet the renewal criteria, you may receive the award in the term following the school’s determination that the standard has been regained.
+If you fail to meet the renewal criteria, you will not be eligible to again receive the A+ award until the term after your school determines that the criteria have been met.
 Schools have different policies for how frequently they monitor satisfactory academic progress.
 You will need to check with your school to determine when your award might be reinstated.

-If you are unable to attend school due to active duty service to any branch of the armed forces of the United States, you may qualify for a deferment of your scholarship eligibility.
+If you are unable to attend school due to service on active duty in any branch of the United States armed forces, you may qualify for a deferment of your scholarship eligibility.
 The deferment will ensure you receive 48 months of eligibility (see “How long can I receive an award?” above).
-You must return to full-time status within 12 months of the end of your military service and provide a copy of your DD214 to verify the length of your service in order to resume your eligibility.
+You must return to full-time student status within 12 months of the end of your military service and provide a copy of your DD214 to verify the length of your service in order to resume your eligibility.

 To defer your eligibility you must submit a written request to: